 - O-1.
-A set A^ of statements which are the logical implications of A, independent of the data at hand.
-For example, that X has no effect on Y if we hold Z constant, or that Z is an instrument relative to $\{X, Y\}$. - O-2.
-A set C of data-based claims concerning the magnitudes or likelihoods of the target queries in Q, each conditional of A. C may contain, or example, the estimated mean and variance of a given structural parameter, or the expected effect of a given intervention.
-Auxiliary to C, SEM also generates an estimand $Q_i(P)$ for each query in Q, or a determination that Q_i is not identifiable from P (Definition 1.)

-O-3.
-A list T of testable statistical implications of A, and the degree $g(T_i), T_i \in T$, to which the data agrees with each of those implications.
-A typical implication would be the vanishing of a specific partial correlation; such constraints can be read from the model M_A and confirmed quantitatively by the data (Definition 3).
+A set A^ of statements that are the logical implications of A, separate from the data at hand, for example, that X has no effect on Y if we hold Z constant, or that Z is an instrument relative to $\{X, Y\}$. - O-2.
+A set C of data-based claims concerning the magnitudes or likelihoods of the target queries in Q, each conditional on A. C may contain, for example, the estimated mean and variance of a given structural parameter, or the expected effect of a given intervention.
+Auxiliary to C, SEM also generates an estimand $Q_i(P)$ for each query in Q, or a determination that Q_i is not identifiable from P (Definition 1). - O-3.
+A list T of testable statistical implications of A, and the degree $g(T_i), T_i \in T$, to which the data agree with each of those implications.
+A typical implication would be the vanishing of a specific partial correlation; such constraints can be read from the model M_A and confirmed or disconfirmed quantitatively by the data (Definition 3).